The sun is but a frozen ball,

 We pray the warmth our souls to take.

-Breathing short, exhaling ghosts,
+Breathing short, exhaling phantoms,

-Shattered glass, our frigid bones,
+Shattered glass, embrittled bones,

-Teeth chatter over frozen groans.
+Teeth chatter over frigid groans.

-The air is sharp, it pierces through
+The air is sharp, it slices through

 Anything to get at you,

-Don’t look for the shivering sun,
+Don’t look for the shuddering sun,

 So close to death we’re better numb.